-A new research project led by the North East Ambulance Service (NEAS) and supported by the NIHR ARC North East and North Cumbria, will explore why people in our region are less likely to deliver – or receive – bystander CPR.
+A new research project led by the North East Ambulance Service (NEAS) and supported by the NIHR ARC North East and North Cumbria, has looked at why people in our region are less likely to deliver – or receive – bystander CPR.

 What happens if you suffer a cardiac arrest and you’re not in hospital?
 Members of the public or those nearby have a vital role to play in improving someone’s chance of survival by recognising a cardiac arrest, calling for help, beginning CPR and using a publicly accessible defibrillator before the arrival of a paramedic.

 However, despite the North East and North Cumbria having a higher number of cardiac arrests happening in the community compared to other parts of the country, statistics show that if you have suffer a cardiac arrest outside of hospital in our region, you are less likely to receive CPR and therefore less likely to survive.

 What’s the difference between a heart attack and a cardiac arrest – find out

 A research team at North East Ambulance Service (NEAS) have secured £50,000 in funding from the National Institute of Health Research (NIHR) Applied Research Collaboration (ARC) for the North East and North Cumbria (NENC) for a 12-month project to better understand the reasons for this, and to try and begin to address these inequalities.

 NEAS Research paramedic Karl Charlton, who is leading the project, said: “We know that every minute without CPR and defibrillation reduces the chances of survival by 10 per cent, but that for some reason, people in the North East and North Cumbria are statistically less likely to receive bystander CPR than other parts of the country.
 Current research suggests that this could be down to higher levels of social deprivation in our region but we don’t understand why.